sardapv/sardapv/README.md

 ### Hi there 👋, I'm Pranav.
 I fell in love with web. 🙂

-- 🔭 I’m currently working on new Product Dashboard at Work!
+- 🔭 I’m currently working on new Fintech Product at India's 100th Unicorn!.
+Currently designing embedabble solutions/ widgets that feels like native app.

-- 👨🏻‍💻 Working on Angular, Svelte, Web Components, TypeScript, Tailwind, Material UI, Sentry
+- 👨🏻‍💻 Working on Angular, StencilJs, Svelte, Web Components, TypeScript, Tailwind, Material UI and Nx for monoRepo management.

 - 🌱 Experimenting with React/Vue